SirNeirda/godot_procedural_infinite_world/README.md

 ![Alt Text](./images/screenshot_6_daynight.jpg)

 New!
-Autumn 2025 Update: Now With Beaches, Coconuts and a Compass!
+Winter 2025 Update: A new Tower and optimization updates!

 Full Godot C# project for procedural infinite terrain generation, including random items or obstacles spreading throughout the map, and physics enabled.
 Contains a dynamic day/night cycle, simulating day light and sky color.